XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 #### Income Data

-Income data used in this analysis is from the Federal Reserve Bank of St. Louis. the dataset includes per capita income in the top 100 U.S. metros updated annualy from 2016 to 2023.
+Income data used in this analysis is from the Federal Reserve Bank of St. Louis. the dataset includes per-capita income in the top 100 U.S. metros updated annualy from 2016 to 2023.
 Click [here](https://fred.stlouisfed.org/release?rid=175&t=msa&ob=pv&od=desc) to view the data source.

 ## Key Insights